senbox-org/sen2three/README.md

 this bug.
 Details are described here: https://bugzilla.gnome.org/show_bug.cgi?id=766834

-If yiu are confronted with an error like:
+If you are confronted with an error like:
 	Syntax error in metadata, see report file for details.
 	Parsing error:
 	Schema file: L3_GIPP.xsd
-	Details: Element 'PSD_Scheme', attribute 'PSD_Version': [facet 'length'] The value '' has a length of '0'; this 	differs from the allowed length of '2'.
+	Details: Element 'PSD_Scheme', attribute 'PSD_Version': [facet 'length'] The value '' has a length of '0'; this 	differs from the allowed length of '2',

-The solution is to downgrade the libxml2 library to the version 2.9.2 which is not affected by the bug.
+the solution is to downgrade the libxml2 library to the version 2.9.2 which is not affected by the bug.
 This is done by the following command:

 	conda install libxml2=2.9.2